tonethar/IGME-330-Spring-2021/weekly/week-06A-notes.md

 ## V. Next time

 - Sections 01 & 02 - Jefferson:
-  - traveling for the last time this semester - no Zoom meeting - instead there will be (optional) Slack office hours during the class time - look for the **office-hours-jefferson** workspace
+  - traveling for the last time this semester - no Zoom meeting - instead there will be (optional) Slack office hours during the class time - look for the **office-hours-jefferson** workspace - on Thursday 3/4 I will be there from 9:30AM-10:30AM, and 3:30PM-4:30PM.
+You can come to zero, 1, or 2 of these sessions.
   - a great time to stop in for questions or feedback on your Project prototypes
 - Sections 03 & 04 - Wheeland:
   - we will take a live look at prototype submissions... hear some of the places you're planning to go with them... and make some immediate suggestions for improvements, additions, enhancements.